This site supports you in defining specific quality requirements for your system.

 Our Domain Language

-Property Our 8 top-level properties (#flexible, #efficient, #reliable etc.).
+Dimension Our top-level dimensions (#flexible, #maintainable, #efficient, #reliable etc.).
 Find the full list plus the mapping to qualities here.
-These terms are highly abstract, and will be interpreted individually by different stakeholders.
+These terms are abstract, and will be interpreted individually by different stakeholders.
 They can be used as starting points, but need to be detailed.
-Q42 maps these properties to 10-30 different specific qualities.
+Q42 relates each of these dimensions to 10-30+ different specific quality characteristics.
+The dimensions intentionally overlap and are not orthogonal.

-Specific Quality The detailed and specific terms, like accessibility, accountability, accuracy etc. Currently, Q42 collects more than 100 such terms under Qualities by Name.
+Specific Quality Characteristic The detailed and specific terms, like accessibility, accountability, accuracy etc. Currently, Q42 collects more than 180 such terms under Quality Characteristics.
 These terms are usually well-defined, but need examples or acceptance criteria to really help in developing systems.
 Q42 contains examples for many (hopefully all, at some day in the future)

 Stakeholder People, roles or organizations that need, want or require certain quality requirements for their systems.